Frame Interpolation

 - Replace Duplicate Frames will replace duplicate frames with interpolated frames.

-- Sensitivity can be raised to increase the sensitivity for removing duplicate frames.
+- Sensitivity can be raised to decrease the threshold for removing duplicate frames.
 A higher setting may remove frames that are not duplicates but look very similar.

 Apollo